 The rebranding included a page where the founders describe the new Airbnb: Belong Anywhere.
 For them, Airbnb is “about home” and “belonging”.
 They argue that through modernization and urbanization, we have stopped trusting each other and “lost something essential about what it means to be a community”.
 By using Airbnb, you will be able to get this back by sharing your home and visiting others.
 Now, this might sound a little bit out there, and you might be wondering how will this help you with your branding for your pet sitters’ marketplace.
 But remember: part of the purpose of branding is to distinguish yourself from the competition.
 It is easy to see how this focus on the personal and intimate distinguishes Airbnb from a service like Booking.com.

-Surprisingly, Thumbtack has made its positioning statement available online.
-Thumbtack sees itself as “a service that connects customers who need something done with the right professionals”.
-They target both experienced customers and first-timers with their slogan: “get you from to-do to done”.
-The service aims to offer “incomparable breadth & depth”, find you the right pro, and to make this all as easy as possible.
+Thumbtack has made its positioning statement available online.
+Thumbtack sees itself as a service that helps you “find local professionals for pretty much anything”.
+They target both experienced customers and first-timers with their description: “Today, millions of customers use Thumbtack technology to find and hire small businesses across the country”.
+The service aims to make hiring a professional as easy as possible.

 The transportation company Lyft has put a lot of work into branding, mostly in order to arm itself against its main competitor, Uber.
 Unlike Uber’s brand of being “everyone’s private driver”, Lyft profiled itself as “your friend with a car”.
 Lyft encourages people to sit in the front seat to connect with the driver and, unlike Uber, allows tipping drivers.
 This might not appeal to everyone, but Lyft now occupies a certain place in people’s minds that is different from Uber, even though they essentially provide the same service.